 Generally speaking, many developers like to take a screenshot of the game that was generated over the course of several minutes by a supercomputer and imply that it will look just as good at home with a smooth frame-rate.
 Such screenshots have been dubbed Bullshots by Penny Arcade.
-A particularly notable example was Aliens Colonial Marines, where disparities between the trailer and the actual game were so great that Sega and Gearbox Software were hit with a false advertising class-action lawsuit.
+One was Aliens: Colonial Marines, where disparities between the trailer and the actual game were so great that Sega and Gearbox Software were hit with a false advertising class-action lawsuit.
 It wasn't just the trailer that was manufactured to look better than what the game actually provides, it was the press demo as well.
 The version that all the journalists got to play featured vastly superior AI and many features that don't even appear in the actual game.

 People are paying attention to the disparities a lot more after a FPS game shown at E3 2013 was discovered to have a button prompt popping up on screen that was designed for PC controls, even though the player at the event was using a controller.

 The Kinect isn't immune to the trailer lies either.
 People were able to tell that the games shown off during "play" time were just recordings and the player awkwardly tried to time his movements with ones made in the game.

 The trailer for RuneScape.
 It shows a warrior, an archer, and a mage having an epic duel with a villain.
 Once the villain has been killed, they fight off a skeletal horde followed by an intimidating skeletal dragon eating the camera.
 The armor the heroes wear?
 Not available in the game.
 The evil villain?
 Never mentioned.
 The skeletal horde?
 Not a quest.
 The skeletal dragon?
 Not an enemy.